Your trusted partner in cosmetic care abroad

 What's Included in a Medical Trip

 Your coordinator handles hospital bookings, surgery scheduling, and all follow-up appointments.
-The surgical quote covers surgeon fees, anaesthesia, hospital stay, compression garments, and aftercare medications.
+A typical surgical quote covers surgeon fees, anaesthesia, hospital stay, compression garments, and aftercare medications, though exact inclusions are set by the clinic and confirmed in writing in your quote.
 Flights and hotels are arranged separately, but your coordinator recommends nearby accommodation and helps with logistics.

 Recovery in Bangkok vs Phuket